Armenia in the Eurovision Song Contest 2010: Evrotesil 2010

 Evrotesil 2010 was the national final that selected the Armenian entry for the Eurovision Song Contest 2010.
 The competition took place on 14 February 2010 at the Yerevan Opera Theatre in Yerevan, hosted by Gohar Gasparyan and Khoren Levonyan.
 Nine entries competed and the winner was determined by the combination of votes from a professional jury and a public vote.
 The show was broadcast on Channel 1.

 Competing entries

 On 18 December 2009, AMPTV announced a submission period with a deadline of 1 February 2010.
 Artists were required to be of Armenian citizenship, while songwriters worldwide were able to submit songs.
 The broadcaster received 30 entries at the closing of the deadline.
-A jury panel consisting of members of the AMPTV creative board assessed the received submissions on criteria such as the quality of the composition and lyrics and the vocal ability of the performer, and marked each entry with a score up to 20.
+A jury panel consisting of members of the AMPTV creative board assessed the received submissions and marked each entry with a score up to 20 based on the following criteria: quality of the composition, quality of the lyrics and the vocal ability of the performer.
 The top ten entries were selected to proceed to the national final, which were announced on 4 February 2010.
 On 10 February 2010, Sonya withdrew her song "Never" from the national final due to health problems.